neverfap-deluxe/nfd-api/content/content_practices/VOL-3-UOJ--EDIT--P--object-attachment.md

 First as a point of observation, then later as a point of change when you begin practicing meditation and participating in other awareness exercises.

-So you'll be better equiped to dissolve what you're thinking and feeling, as a simple matter of principle rather than out of circumstance.
+So you'll be better equipped to dissolve what you're thinking and feeling, as a simple matter of principle rather than out of circumstance.

 I mean, wouldn't that be awesome.
 To be able to simply let go of the frustration or sadness you feel within any moment, and simply return back to the present moment?

 Well, with practice you can.

 {{< hr2 "Instructions" >}}